azurecitadel/azurecitadel/content/arc/servers/122-policies.md

     - dcrResourceId
     ```

+1. Show the workspace_id

+    The parameter value will be the workspace resource ID for `arc-pilot-core`.
+You captured to a variable earlier in the lab.

+    ```bash
+    echo $workspace_id
+    ```

+1. Copy to the clipboard

 1. Create a params file

     Create a file called params.json and paste in the JSON from the code block below.